-How do I find what CD or other disc drive I have?
+How to find what computer CD or disc drive I have

 Microsoft Windows users

-Microsoft Windows users can determine what CD drive is currently installed in their computer by following the steps below.
+Microsoft Windows users can determine what CD (compact disc) drive is installed in their computer by following the steps below.

-- Within the System Information window, click the + symbol next to Components.
+- In the System Information window, click the + symbol next to Components.

-- If you see "CD-ROM", click it once to display the CD-ROM in the left window.
-Otherwise, click "+" next to "Multimedia" and then click "CD-ROM" to display the CD-ROM information in the left window.
+- If you see "CD-ROM," click it once to display the CD-ROM (compact disc read-only memory) in the left window.
+Otherwise, click "+" next to "Multimedia," then "CD-ROM" to see the CD-ROM information in the left window.

 Although Microsoft Windows may list a CD-ROM drive as being installed, this may only be a compatible drive to what is installed in the computer.